dm-cdb/Microchip/XC8/XC8-Xtal-ext.X/readme.md

   <br>

   The topology used by the Pic to drive the crystal is a basic Pierce oscillation cicrcuit : it relies on a simple inverting amplifier, a feedback resistor RF, and the oscillator circuit with the crystal and the two capacitors C1 and C2.<br>
-  An optionnal RS resistor can be added if the "drive" (or current, or gain) provided by the Pic amplifier is to powerful for the crystal, and needs to be lowered.<br>
+  An optionnal RS resistor can be added if the "drive" (or current, or gain) provided by the Pic amplifier is too powerful for the crystal, and needs to be somehow lowered.<br>
   <br>
  <a href="https://www.ti.com/lit/an/szza043/szza043.pdf?ts=1728842789584"> From Texas Inbstrument application note</a> :<br>